 Movement is the first line of defense against edema after stroke.
 Not only does movement help get tissue fluids moving, but it also helps rewire the brain through neuroplasticity.

-Consistent, therapeutic rehab exercise helps stimulate neuroplasticity to improve one-sided weakness like hemiparesis and hemiplegia long-term.
+Consistent, therapeutic rehab exercises help stimulate neuroplasticity to improve one-sided weakness like hemiparesis and hemiplegia long-term.
 As mobility increases, the swelling should decrease as a result.

 If you struggle with post-stroke paralysis, it helps to start with passive range-of-motion exercises.
+These exercises involve someone else, such as a trained caregiver or therapist, to move your arm for you.
+They can also be done independently using your unaffected arm to move your affected one.
 This helps get the lymph moving and activate neuroplasticity.